Glucose: Commercial production

 Glucose is produced industrially from starch by enzymatic hydrolysis using glucose amylase or by the use of acids.
 Enzymatic hydrolysis has largely displaced acid-catalyzed hydrolysis reactions.
 The result is glucose syrup (enzymatically with more than 90% glucose in the dry matter) with an annual worldwide production volume of 20 million tonnes (as of 2011).
 This is the reason for the former common name "starch sugar".
 The amylases most often come from Bacillus licheniformis or Bacillus subtilis (strain MN-385), which are more thermostable than the originally used enzymes.
 Starting in 1982, pullulanases from Aspergillus niger were used in the production of glucose syrup to convert amylopectin to starch (amylose), thereby increasing the yield of glucose.
 The reaction is carried out at a pH = 4.6–5.2 and a temperature of 55–60 °C. Corn syrup has between 20% and 95% glucose in the dry matter.
 The Japanese form of the glucose syrup, Mizuame, is made from sweet potato or rice starch.
-Maltodextrin contains about 20% glucose.

 Many crops can be used as the source of starch.
 Maize, rice, wheat, cassava, potato, barley, sweet potato, corn husk and sago are all used in various parts of the world.
 In the United States, corn starch (from maize) is used almost exclusively.
 Some commercial glucose occurs as a component of invert sugar, a roughly 1:1 mixture of glucose and fructose that is produced from sucrose.
 In principle, cellulose could be hydrolyzed to glucose, but this process is not yet commercially practical.